 Order copies can be used standalone (e.g. to provide buy‑it‑again options to your customer, or in general anytime you need to use an existing order as a template for new ones) or generated recursively as part of an order subscription.

-Order copying is an asynchronous process.
+Both recurring and simple order copying are asynchronous processes.
 You can check if it's pending, in progress, failed, or completed by inspecting the order copy status.

 Order copies create frozen copies of the source order.
 That means that promotions and discounts line items are copied as is, without being recomputed.
 A recalculation occurs only if the target order is edited (e.g. adding or removing line items).